nadegeferket/TSA-QualityofLife/README.md

 df.to_excel(writer, sheet_name='sentiment_tweets', index=False)
 writer.save()
 ```
-## Measuring and Mitigating Biased Inferences of BERT-based model
-In order to do this, the code of the paper On Measuring and Mitigating Biased Inferences of Word Embeddings (Dev, Li, Phillips,
-& Srikumar, 2019) is used.

 ## Subjective Well-Being
 Once the classification is done, QoL needs to be substracted from these findings.
 For this we follow the multiple papers Iacus wrote about QoL.
 His code, however, is in R rather than Python as the rest of the research is.
+Therefore, notebooks are created based on the research of Iacus.

+## Mitigating migration bias
+In order to do this, Programatic Weak Supervision (PWS) is used to mitigate migration bias.
+Migration bias is specific to this research, because a person sending a message in Flanders is not necessarily Flemish, but the residence can be travel or work related.
+This bias occurs from location being a self-reported string.